-Our mission is to build strong families that can raise healthy children in the face of poverty and social inequities.
-How?
+YoFES strives to build strong families that can raise healthy children in the face of poverty and social inequities.
+How do we do this?
 We create interventions that engage community participation in the conception, design, development and implementation of our programs.

-YOFES works to increase parents’ knowledge and understanding of the different stages of child development and to provide them with the communication and nurturing skills that strengthen family relations.
+YoFES is committed to empowering our economically disadvantaged communities with a range of high-value educational services that strengthen our families.
+YoFES works to increase parents’ knowledge and understanding of the different stages of child development and provide them with the communication and nurturing skills that strengthen family relations.

 We foster youth leadership through innovative and diverse programs.
-Our youth builders afterschool and summer program, peer leadership, health and nutrition education and music programs develop students’ capacities for scholarly, civic and social engagement.
-Our youth are prepared to be future leaders of their communities.
+Our youth builders after-school and summer program, peer leadership, health and nutrition education and music programs develop students’ capacities for scholarly, civic and social engagement.
+It’s YoFES way of preparing youth to be future leaders of their communities.

 Learn more about YoFES: